Hecris10/Kruskal-With-Many-Algorithms/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains One folder by default, where:

 - `src`: the folder to maintain sources